aws-samples/amazon-documentdb-samples/samples/iam_sample_code/README.md

 ## Solution Overview

-In the sample code we in attach an IAM Role to an EC2 instance and run a Python code which authenticates connections to an Amazon DocumentDB cluster using the IAM Role instead of a username-password mechanism.
+In the sample code, we  attach an IAM Role to an EC2 instance and run a Python code which authenticates connections to an Amazon DocumentDB cluster using the IAM Role instead of a username-password mechanism.

 ![iam_solution_overview](files/iam_solution_overview.jpg)

 ## Prerequisites

-Create resources using the template file **iam_sample_cf.yaml** using instructions in [Selecting a stack template](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-console-create-stack-template.html).
+Create resources with the template file **iam_sample_cf.yaml** using instructions in [Selecting a stack template](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-console-create-stack-template.html).

 ![iam_upload_template_file](files/iam_upload_template_file.jpg)

-Replace the following paremeters in the stack details screenshot
+Replace the following paremeters in the stack details screen

 ![iam_stack_details_params](files/iam_stack_details_params.jpg)